Alejogb1/job-board/blog-data/what-key-features-can-ai-agents-extract-from-discord-chats-such-as-decisions-milestones-and-faqs.md

       return True
   return False

-chat_message = "Okay guys we've decided to use Python for this project" if detect_decision(chat_message): print("Decision detected!")
+chat_message = " guys we've decided to use Python for this project" if detect_decision(chat_message): print("Decision detected!")
 else: